srl295/srl295.github.io/source/_posts/srl-next.md

 I mentioned being a 2nd generation IBMer.
 Not only that, I’m a second generation occupant of the same tower at the San Jos&eacute; site that my father was in (not concurrently).

+~23 years is a long time.
 One of our kids had said years back, “I want to help you work on Bluemix someday!”
 Well, Bluemix is now the [IBM Cloud](https://cloud.ibm.com) (go check it out!).
 That would be a third generation.
 I’m still proud to be an IBMer.
 However, come this Tuesday—right on the schedule that was presented to me—I won't be.

 -----